Michie740/medical-record-management/README.md

 # medical-record-management

 **Instructions**
+1. To run this project locally, fork and clone the repo (ideally in a virtual environment)
-1. Use `make dev_env` to download all the environment requirements
+1. Navigate into medical_record_management and then run `make dev_env` to download dependencies
-1. Use the command `flask run` to run the site locally and access it via `http://127.0.0.1:5000/`
-1. Use commands `make lint` or `make github` to lint using flake8 or push changes to github
+1. Run `make lint` to use flake8 linter on all .py files
+1. Run `python manage.py runserver` to run locally

-**Basic Concept:**\
+1. Navigate to `127.0.0.1:8000/` on browser for home page **Basic Concept:**\
 A medical record management system designed for the hospital setting.
 It will allow doctors to document patient information, provide updates, and keep track of medical/family history.